Lower Back Conditions

 Common symptoms include:

 - Pain that is centered on the lower back

-- Lower back pain that has lasted more than 6 weeks
+- Lower back pain that has lasted more than six weeks

-- The sensation is often described as a painful ache
+- A sensation which is often described as a painful ache

 - Pain that is frequently worse when sitting